-The Mechanical Engineering Technology degree is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET)*.
+The Mechanical Engineering Technology degree is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET/ETAC).
 The Industrial and Engineering Technology Department offers a Bachelor of Science Degree in Mechanical Engineering Technology with an option for the student to concentrate on Mechanical or Manufacturing Technology.
 Students graduating from this program can pursue a professional engineering (P.E.) license.

 Mechanical Engineering Technology at Central Washington University